0xSero/partisia-docs/docs/smart-contracts/integration/metamask-snap-integration.md

 3. Go [to MetaMask snaps](https://snaps.metamask.io/snap/npm/partisiablockchain/snap/)
 4. Click add to MetaMask
 5. Sign in with your MetaMask account and accept the terms and conditions for the snap
-6. Click the blue Connect button followed by the blue install button
-7. Confirm the protocol `(Give 3757 (Unrecognized protocol)..)`
+6. "Connect Metamask Snap" - this installs the PBC Snap (Protocol 3757).
-8. You now have access to the MetaMask snap
+7. You now have access to the MetaMask snap

 Video tutorial
 <iframe width="560" height="315" src="https://www.youtube.com/embed/cdMVVQmyASU?si=u93J9vvArpPhxJgg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>